 When traveling with your pet, there may be animal health requirements specific for your destination; these requirements must be met before your pet can enter the state or foreign country.
 As soon as you know your travel details, contact your veterinarian to assist with the pet travel process.
 Factors to consider may include meeting time frames for obtaining a health certificate, updating vaccinations, diagnostic testing, or administration of medications and or treatments.
 Since export requirements can change frequently, every time you plan to travel with your pet you will need to verify the requirements.

 Do you have questions about animal health, medications, therapies, surgery, behavior, or safety?
 VeterinaryPartner.com is here to support your veterinarian and you in the care of your companion animals by providing reliable, up-to-date animal health information from the veterinarians and experts of the Veterinary Information Network (VIN), the world’s first and largest online veterinary database and community.

 Every cat, every day benefits from Winn-funded research.
 In 1968, the Cat Fanciers’ Association (CFA) created what would soon become Winn Feline Foundation, establishing a source of funding for medical studies to improve cat health and welfare.
 A 501(c)(3) non-profit charitable organization, the New Jersey-based foundation was named in honor of CFA’s longtime attorney and advisor, Robert H. Winn.
 CFA continues to actively support the Foundation and remains dedicated to Winn’s original vision — to promote the health and welfare of all cats by developing or participating in projects for their betterment, including the funding of research and education.
-To date, Winn has funded over $5.75 million in health research for cats at more than 30 partner institutions worldwide.
+To date, Winn has funded over $7 million in health research for cats at more than 30 partner institutions worldwide.
+The foundation changed its name and logo in February 2021; click here to learn more about the change.